autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

   - Turn Signals: This is the output to control turn indicators (right, left, hazard, etc.) of the vehicle.
 Planning Component will make sure that turn signal will be turned on according to planned maneuver.
 - **To System**
   - Diagnostics: This reports the state of the Planning Component, indicating whether the processing is running correctly or whether a safe planning is being generated.
+- **To Human Machine Interface (HMI)**
+  - Approval Request: This is to request user approval for the execution of a specific function, e.g. lane change.
+  - Trajectory candidate: to show the candidate trajectory that will be used with user approval.
+- **To API Layer**
+  - Planning factors: This information indicates the reasoning behind the current planning behavior.
+It may include the position of target objects of avoidance, obstacles that led to the decision to stop, and other relevant information.

 ## Supported Functions